 - Direct – chart the course, stargaze (thanks to Lucy Marcus for coining the term).
-The board must direct the course of the nonprofit on a path to effectively and efficiently further its mission with an appropriate level of risk tolerance and focus on both the short-term and long-term.
+The board must direct the course of the nonprofit on a path to effectively and efficiently further its mission, in a manner consistent with its core values, with an appropriate level of risk tolerance and focus on both the short-term and long-term.

 - Protect.
 The board must protect the charitable assets of the organization and take steps to ensure they are not wasted, misused, or diverted.
-The creation, implementation, and enforcement of policies will be keys to fulfilling this role.
+The creation, implementation, and enforcement of policies are keys to fulfilling this role.